 5. Your Employees

-Your employees can, often times, be your single greatest tax write off.
+Your employees can often be your single greatest small business tax write-off.
 If you think about it, you compensate your employees in many different forms.
 For example:

 Gifts (up to $25)

-When in doubt, if you are spending money on employees to get their job done, that likely means you can deduct those costs from your taxes.
+When in doubt, if you're spending money on employees to get their job done, that likely means you can deduct those costs from your taxes.

 Related Article: What is Employee Expense Reimbursement and How Does it Work?